kuba97531/kubesolver/web/readme.txt

 add_corners_orientation - same as edges
 add_corners_permutation - all corners that has not been added explicitely by add_corner will be required to be in a correct spot ignoring their orientation. add_f2l - adds all edges and corners for bottom two layers.

+init_to_current_state - make current state a new starting state.
+It makes sense if you want to force e.g. a particular OLL (to force a known ZBLL)

 Commands to solve a cube:
 -------------------------